minershive/hiveon-kb/getting_started/start_worker_setup.md

 ---
-title: Getting Started with Hive OS — Worker Installation and Setup
+title: Worker Installation and Setup
 ---

 ## Getting Started with Hive OS — Worker Installation and Setup